JBL LE26 tweeter

 "Why

-of my friends asked, having noticed quite a few
+one of my friends asked, having noticed quite a few LE26

-Anyway, there's a good reason I've bought all the
+there's a good reason I've bought all the LE26 tweeters I

-LE26 tweeters I can find on eBay at sometimes 50
+can find on eBay at sometimes 50 US$/pair, sometimes 80

-I'll sell two pairs again, once tested and fitted
+- and maybe I'll sell two pairs again, once tested and

 3. Membrane material is paper and I've found it

-raise the 2-6 kHz region further, thus reducing
+2-6 kHz region further, thus reducing distortion towards

-reason.
-Only difference appears to be the colour
+Only difference appears to be the colour of the paper

-of the paper pulp used and coating of the
+pulp used and coating of the surround fabric, extending

-from 13 kHz to 17 kHz and getting rid of the
+the frequency range from 13 kHz to 17 kHz and getting rid

 6. Last but not least, high-efficiency paper cone